Is BridgeU GDPR compliant?

 - Parchment (if document sending is enabled and used)

 For customer success and operations

 To allow us to monitor and improve our service

-Do you comply with EU-US or Swiss-US Privacy Shield?
+Do you comply with the EU-U.S. or Swiss-U.S. Privacy Shield?

 Do you have a Data Protection Officer (DPO)?

 Yes, our DPO can be contacted at firstname.lastname@example.org.

 When and how is information shared with universities?

 We will share the personal details of a student when they apply to a university and their school is required to submit application documents electronically through BridgeU in support of the application.
 A student must explicitly choose to apply to a university when using BridgeU, either on the BridgeU platform itself, or when they apply via the Common App and choose to link their Common App and BridgeU accounts.